austephner/Auxtensions/README.md

 // Round a float value to an integer.
 (1.71248f).RoundToInt();

-// Reassign the value of each dimension on a Vector3 to its absolute value. new Vector3(-1, -23, 400).Abs();
+// Get a new Vector3 full of the absolute values of the current one new Vector3(-1, -23, 400).Abs();
 ```